 - Establish specific design and signage standards for the State Highway 1 Scenic Corridor to minimize the visual impact of development (BRP p.
-62). - Signage is stationary and not changing, flashing or animated and signage support structures preserve views of sky, ocean, dunes and ridgelines.
-(Highway 1 Design Corridor Guidelines (HDGC) 2005) - Prohibit the use of billboards in the Highway 1 Corridor (HDGC 2005). - Preserve landscape character of the Highway 1 Design Corridor as a buffer between the Highway 1 rightof-way and development (HGDC 2005). - Establish a maximum building height related to an identified mature landscape height to accommodate higher intensity land uses appropriate to this location without detracting from the regional landscape character of the State Highway 1 Scenic Corridor (HGDC 2005).
+62). - Signage is stationary and not changing, flashing or animated and signage support structures preserve views of sky, ocean, dunes and ridgelines. - Prohibit the use of billboards in the Highway 1 Corridor. - Preserve landscape character of the Highway 1 Design Corridor as a buffer between the Highway 1 rightof-way and development. - Except as noted in the Highway 1 Corridor Design Guidelines, "establish a maximum building height related to an identified mature landscape height to accommodate higher intensity land uses appropriate to this location without detracting from the regional landscape character of the State Highway 1 Scenic Corridor."